Emotional & Practical Support

 For any enquiries, or for initial advice and support, call us on: 02476 444077 or email at email@example.com

 We offer emotional support and a listening, non-judgmental ear.
-You can make an appointment to come and see us even if you are still in an abusive relationship.
+You can make an appointment to come and see us even if you are still being subjected to abuse in your relationship.
 You do not have to leave or break up with your partner to get our help.

 When you call, we will do our best to see you as quickly as possible.
 A specialist support worker will be allocated to you, and during the first support session she will go through a Risk Assessment with you.
 This is a short questionnaire which will help us to identify the best ways to help you.
 If you are staying in your own home, the support worker will also go through a safety plan with you.